 The design and installation shall be performed by a company or individual with manufacturer- or factory-approved training for the specific system, or as otherwise required by the applicable code section or referenced standard.

-Limited Scope Project Permit
+Limited Scope Projects

-In lieu of an individual Building, Fire, or Life Safety Code permit for each limited scope project, the Division may issue a Limited Scope Project Permit upon approved application for or renewal of a Certificate of Compliance.
-Permits for Limited Scope Projects expire concurrent with the Certificate of Compliance for the Health Facility.
-The Business Entity shall notify the Local Fire Department prior to the commencement of work conducted under a Limited Scope Project Permit.
+In lieu of an individual Building, Fire, or Life Safety Code permit for each limited scope project, the Division may defer review and inspection of the Limited Scope Project and associated records until the Division’s next on-site maintenance and compliance inspection.

+The Business Entity shall notify all applicable AHJs prior to the commencement of any work related to a Limited Scope Project.

-Limited Scope Project Permits are restricted to those projects identified by the Division.
+Limited Scope Projects are restricted to those projects identified by the Division.

-The Business Entity to whom a Limited Scope Project Permit is issued shall keep a detailed record, including stamped engineered drawings (if applicable), of all modifications made under such Permit.
+The Business Entity responsible for initiating a Limited Scope Project shall keep a detailed record, including stamped engineered drawings (if applicable) and the Division’s Fillable Log, of all modifications made under such a Project.

+All work completed under the Limited Scope Project shall follow the Division’s adopted codes and standards.
+Evidence of code compliance shall be made available to the Division at any time.

-All work completed under an Limited Scope Project Permit shall be inspected by a local building department inspector, a Third-Party Inspector, or a qualified tradesperson (as specified by local or state licensing requirements or the installation standards adopted by the Division [if applicable], the manufacturer's installation recommendations, or minimally a person with 3 years or more of experience in the field of construction) within 10 days of completion of a project, and such inspections shall be recorded on an inspection log.
-The Division may perform interim inspections at any time and must have access to all inspection logs at all times.
-Copies of such records shall be submitted to the Division within 30 days of the expiration date of the Limited Scope Project Permit.
+All Limited Scope Project work shall be inspected for code compliance by the Building Code and Fire Code Officials., and such inspections shall be recorded on the Division’s Fillable Log.
+The Division may perform interim inspections at any time and must always have access to all inspection logs.

-If the inspection logs associated with the Limited Scope Project Permit demonstrate compliance with the Limited Scope Project Permit requirements, the Division may issue a Certificate of Compliance for projects completed under that permit.
+If the inspection logs associated with the Limited Scope Project demonstrate compliance with the Limited Scope Project requirements, the Division may issue a Certificate of Compliance for the projects.

-If the inspection logs associated with the Limited Scope Project Permit demonstrate noncompliance with the Limited Scope Project Permit requirements, the Division will issue a correction notice and may revoke and withhold issuing another Limited Scope Project Permit or Certificate of Compliance to the Business Entity until all corrections have been satisfied and may, based on the extent of noncompliance and at the Division’s discretion, elect to not issue a limited scope project permit for the next renewal of the Certificate of Compliance.
+If the inspection logs associated with the Limited Scope Project demonstrate noncompliance with the Limited Scope Project requirements, the Division will issue a correction notice and may revoke and withhold issuing a Certificate of Compliance to the Business Entity until all corrections have been satisfied and may, based on the extent of noncompliance and at the Division’s discretion, elect to not issue a renewal of the Certificate of Compliance.

-ARTICLE 7 – CONSTRUCTION INSPECTIONS
+ARTICLE 8 – CONSTRUCTION INSPECTIONS